shuichiro-endo/spider/Linux/README.md

 > This is not SOCKS5 connection.
 (Something like TCP over TCP)
 >
 > [tcp client] <-TCP-> [spider client] <-SOCKS5(TCP)-> [spider server] <-TCP-> [destination server]
->
-> The server starts when the client is created.
-Therefore, it is necessary to create a route in advance using pipes.

 > [!NOTE]
 > Please set the 'client listen port' to the destination port of the TCP connection tool. (e.g. curl -v http://192.168.0.25:10000)
->
-> The server startup time is set to 5 minutes (spider.hpp FORWARDER_TCP_TIMEOUT) by default.
-The timeout period is reset each time communication occurs.
 - ipv4
 ```
 command > 6